 Another useful tool you can use is the Web Of Trust.
 It is a plug-in you can install on your browser that provides a peer-review security check of a website.

-It is important to inform children about the risks on the internet.
+It is important to inform children, the elderly and loved ones about the risks on the internet.
 For instance, children should be advised not to download apps or games from links, but rather to go through the registered Google Play or Apple App store which is verified by Play Protect.
+It might be helpful for you to install Apps you trust on devices for your children until you are comfortable with their online safety.

 Ensure that your passwords are strong, especially for proprietary sites like your bank account.
 Here are some password tips: